Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 Is CBD Legal?

-Although CBD products are legal in most states, the specifics of the legality of any THC or CBD product can vary from state to state.
+Although CBD products from hemp are legal in most states, the specifics of the legality of any THC or CBD product can vary from state to state.
 Be sure to check the legal status of any CBD products you take before ingesting them.
 Our Cannabis Industry Guide contains valuable state-based information on CBD, THC, and other cannabinoids.

 Will CBD Cause Me to Fail My Drug Test?

 This is one of the consumers' most common questions before taking any CBD products.
 THC will be detected in the urine by most standard drug tests.
-CBD may be detectable, depending on the drug test you take, but many drug tests are not designed to look for cannabidiol, because it is non-psychoactive.
+CBD may be detectable, depending on the drug test you take, but many drug tests are not designed to look for cannabidiol, because it is non-intoxicating.

 This can also happen if the products you are consuming contain more THC than the packaging label claims, which is always a possibility.
-For example, some research has found that up to more than half of CBD products are mislabeled and may contain more THC than the labels claim.
+For example, new research has found that up to more than half of CBD products are mislabeled and may contain more THC than the labels claim.

 What We Learned: What is CBD?

-The future is bright when it comes to cannabinoid research, and CBD is arguably leading the way.
-All of the cannabinoids mentioned in this guide are of importance.
+The future is bright when it comes to cannabinoid research, and CBD is leading the way.
+All the cannabinoids mentioned in this guide are of importance.
 But a better understanding of all things CBD could hold the key to further acceptance, normalization, and much-needed unbiased research of cannabis plant medicine.
-Here’s what we learned about CBD:

 • CBD was discovered 20 years before THC, during the 1940s.